Rajeshwari277/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 /* write all the steps invloved */

+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.